JaviLoBe/JaviLoBe/README.md

 ### Hello, my name is Javier López.
 I am glad to welcome you to my GitHub profile 👋

+I am currently working as a PhD researcher at the University of Vigo.
+My main line of research is about energy efficiency on buildings.

 <!--
 **JaviLoBe/JaviLoBe** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.